Ergodicity in the linked twist map with oppositely oriented shears: Proof of Theorem 1:

-\begin{itemize}[leftmargin=*] \item The point $C$ lies to the left of the point $Q$ on the bottom edge of $S$.
-In this case, it will be enough to ensure that $\FF^{-1}(P)$ lies to the left of the left edge of $S$, and for that it is enough from above to ensure that
+\begin{enumerate}[leftmargin=*] \item The point $C$ lies to the left of the point $Q$ on the bottom edge of $S$.
+In this case, it will be enough to ensure that $\FF^{-1}(P)$ lies to the left of the left edge of $S$, and for that using \cref{eq50new} it is enough to ensure that

-in which case we can guarantee an intersection point between the segments $\li{TQ}$ and $\li{BC}$; this is true in the case that $l_{4}<l_{1}$ since then the vertical height of $\FF^{-1}(P)$ is also less than the vertical height of $B$.
-If the point $P$ lies above $A$ on the right edge of $S$ then we are again done, and so it remains to deal with the case where $P$ is below $A$ and $l_{4}\geq l_1$.
-In this case, with an analysis similar to that of \cref{fig:third}, we can verify that,
+in which case we can guarantee an intersection point between the segments $\li{TQ}$ and $\li{BC}$.
+The point of intersection is guaranteed in the case that $l_{4}<l_{1}$ since then the vertical height of $\FF^{-1}(P)$ is also less than the vertical height of $B$.
+If the point $P$ lies above $A$ on the right edge of $S$ then we are again done since we then have a point of intersection between $\li{RP}$ and $\li{JA}$, and so it remains to deal with the case where $P$ is below $A$ and $l_{4}\geq l_1$.
+In this case, with an analysis similar to that of \cref{fig:third}, we can verify (using similar triangles $\Delta(TB'Q)$ and the triangle formed by the points $Q$, $\mathbf{F}^{-1}(P)$ and the horizontal projection of $\mathbf{F}^{-1}(P)$ on the horizontal line),

 In this case, it is enough to ensure that,

 This is ensured by taking,

 Thus combining the earlier estimate, it is enough to require that